 PROGRAM INFORMATION

 Our Ph.D. program features an innovative model of doctoral education designed to insure broad interdisciplinary connection with related disciplines.
-Areas of specialization cover a number of fields, including Colonial through Modern US; the Ancient, Medieval, and Early Modern Worlds; Modern Europe; and Latin America..
+Areas of specialization cover a number of fields, including Colonial through Modern US; the Ancient, Medieval, and Early Modern Worlds; Modern Europe; and Latin America.
+Students may choose a thematic approach, however, including topics such as race, gender, empire.
+Our Ph.D. program is interdisciplinary and all students are required to take courses with the Sociology and Government and International Affairs departments.
+Students may choose between a traditional academic track, or an interdisciplinary one that includes public history and/or digital humanities methodologies.

 Accreditation: